tommy-mor/wiki-1/content/posts/fonts.md

 ### Design {#design}

 motion design
-: text in motion to make things readable in videos and similar. this is text that is not vi    sible all the time; instead, its in movement and flashes past during a video or something
+: Text in motion carefully chose to make text readable in videos and other animations.
+    This text isn't visible all the time; rather, it's moving quickly and likely flashes past during a video.

 variable fonts
-: one or more axes that provide variation between different extremes of typeface design.     allow for finer control over the design as it changes across the design space!
+: One or more axes that provide variation between different extremes of typeface design.
+    These fonts allow for finer control over the design as it changes across the design space!

-ie a font can be installed as regular, bold or both, and extended designs are exprecced nicely specification that allwos for multiple fonts to be packaged in a single file
+    A font can often be installed as regular, bold or both, and extended designs are expressed nicely.
+    Formally, this is a specification that allows for multiple fonts to be packaged in a single file.

 typeface
-: particular design of type. a single group of fonts; a set of fonts

-in the same style, or 'font family'
+: A particular design of type.
+A single group of fonts; a set of fonts in the same style, or 'font family'.

 font
-: instance of typeface; a single weight of style within a typeface family
+: An instance of a typeface; a single weight of style within a typeface family.

 ### Type {#type}

-type vocab :

 baseline
-: line on which type sits
+: The line on which type sits.

 height
-: distance from baseline ot the top of the lowercase letters - disregard h and similar
+: THe distance from baseline to the top of the lowercase letters, disregarding tall letters such as h.

 cap height
-: distance between top of capital letter and baseline
+: The distance between a capital letter and baseline.

 ascenders
-: stem above lowercase letters that extend above the x height
+: The stem above lowercase letters that extends above the alloted height.

 descenders
-: extend below the baseline
+: Letters that extend below the baseline.

 stem
-: main stroke of the letter (usually vertical)
+: The main stroke of the letter (usually vertical).

 tail
-: descending, decorative stroke on letters such as y and q
+: Descending, decorative stroke on letters such as y and q.

 serif
-: flair extending off of the edge of letters. defines a 'font family' (serif vs sans serif)
+: The flair extending off of the edge of letters.
+    Defines a 'font family' (serif vs sans serif).

 counter
-: enclosed space within letters like o and g
+: The enclosed space within letters like o and g.

 ear
-: small extension on lower half of the letter g
+: The small extension on lower half of the letter g.

 terminal
-: the end of a stroke without a serif
+: The end of a stroke without a serif.

 aperture
-: partially closed negative space in cahracters like c, s, and n. this is always rounded
+: Partially closed negative space in characters like c, s, and n.
+This is always rounded.

 bowl
-: curved part of the character enclosing the circular or curved parts of letters with counters such     as o, d and b
+: The curved part of the character enclosing the circular or curved parts of letters.
+    This occurs in letters like o, d and b.

 kerning
-: adjusting the space between individual characters
+: Adjusting the space between individual characters.

 tracking
-: the spacing of a group of characters
+: The spacing of a group of characters.

 alignment
 : text should probably be left aligned